wheresrhys/fetch-mock/docs/api.md

 `sandbox()` can optionally be passed a custom promise implementation.
 If not provided, the `Promise` global is used.

+#### `flush()`
+Returns a promise that resolves once all fetches handled by fetch-mock have resolved.
+Useful for testing code that uses `fetch` but doesn't return a promise.

 #### `restore()`
 Chainable method that restores `fetch()` to its unstubbed state and clears all data recorded for its calls.